alice-i-cecile/bevy-website/content/learn/book/_index.md

 If you are currently trying to pick an engine for your Next Big Project™, we recommend that you check out [Godot Engine](https://godotengine.org).
 It is currently much more feature-complete and stable.
 And it is also free, open-source, and [scriptable with Rust](https://github.com/godot-rust/gdext)!
 {% end %}

+## How do I learn Bevy?

+Like any game engine, Bevy is a large project, and there's a lot to learn!
+Everyone learns differently, so we offer a variety of complementary learning paths:

+* [Quickstart](learn/quickstart): Dive in and get your hands dirty, learning how to create a simple game in a hands-on tutorial for absolute beginners.
+* [The Book](learn/book): Read about the core concepts that make Bevy work, and browse our library of the advanced topics needed to ship a production game.
+* [docs.rs](https://docs.rs/bevy/latest/bevy/): Versioned API documentation that explains exactly what every struct, method and function mean.
+Module and crate docs are also great, and provide an overview of the structure and usage of specific areas of the code.
+* [API examples](https://bevyengine.org/examples/api): Try out our APIs hands on, as part of larger runnable examples.
+* [Usage examples](https://bevyengine.org/examples/usage): Figure out how to solve specific game dev problems (like running a game in split screen) by shamelessly stealing from our runnable snippets.
+* [Game examples](https://bevyengine.org/examples/game): Get a sense of how to structure larger projects and tackle new genres with playable game stubs.